If you are here you will know that we are the NUMBER ONE CENTRE OF EXCELLENCE IN PUBLISHING EDUCATION*

 Q: Is there a reading list I can get before the programme begins?

 A: It is not necessary to obtain a reading list prior to beginning your publishing studies, as all of the necessary texts are available from our campus library.
-A list will also be available via our VLE and on each of the module handbooks.
+Resources are also available via our Virtual Learning Environment (on matriculation) and listed in each of the module handbooks.

 Q: What do I need to get onto the programme?